Skip top navigation

 Licensure Opportunities

-Upon completion of this state-approved program, graduates can be eligible for a reading specialist endorsement in Virginia.
+Upon completion of this state-approved program, graduates can be eligible for the reading specialist endorsement in Virginia.
 Additional state licensure requirements include an initial teaching license, a satisfactory score on the reading assessment specified by the Virginia Board of Education (taken at the end of all course work), and the completion of at least three years of teaching under contract by the end of the degree program.

 Please note, this is not an initial licensure program.
 For more information on initial licensure options in the College, contact the Office of Teacher Preparation.